raghakot/keras-vis/README.md

 This toolkit generalizes all of the above as energy minimization problems.
 Compatible with both theano and tensorflow backends with 'th'/'tf' image dim orderings.

+## Quick links
-Read the documentation at [https://raghakot.github.io/keras-vis](https://raghakot.github.io/keras-vis).
+* Read the documentation at [https://raghakot.github.io/keras-vis](https://raghakot.github.io/keras-vis).
-Join the slack [channel](https://keras-vis.herokuapp.com/) for questions/discussions.
+* Join the slack [channel](https://keras-vis.herokuapp.com/) for questions/discussions.
+* We are tracking new features/tasks in [waffle.io](https://waffle.io/raghakot/keras-vis).
+Would love it if you lend us a hand and submit PRs.

 ## Getting Started
 In image backprop problems, the goal is to generate an input image that minimizes some loss function.